tostaylo/tostaylo.github.io/svelte-app/public/posts/md/post.1.md

 await client.send('Emulation.setCPUThrottlingRate', { rate: this.config.throttleSetting });
 ```

-<figcaption>Credit to [this blog post](https://michaljanaszek.com/blog/test-website-performance-with-puppeteer/#emulateSlowNetworkAndCPU) for the code snippet</figcaption>
+<figcaption>Credit to <a href="https://michaljanaszek.com/blog/test-website-performance-with-puppeteer/#emulateSlowNetworkAndCPU" >this blog post</a> for the code snippet</figcaption>

 That's all there is to it!
-Utilizing this tooling and knowledge of the browser's rendering process we can create baselines, execute user interactions, and analyze the resulting timings of interactions.
+Utilizing this tooling and knowledge of the browser's rendering process we can create baselines, execute user interactions, and analyze the resulting timings of user interactions.

 Part 2 of this series will be an example project I've created which follows the methodology in this post.